blockchain-lab-um/masca/packages/docs/docs/tutorial/implementation.md

 Connector has exposed function for installing the Snap.

-After snap installation, this function returns `MetamaskMasca` object that can be used to retrieve snap API.
+After snap installation, this function returns `Masca` object that can be used to retrieve snap API.
 An example of initializing Masca and invoking snap API is shown below.

 ```typescript